 - Purchasing wine and managing the inventory.

-- Training and informing waiting-staff about the wines.
+- Training and informing wait-staff about the wines.

 In the Wine Shop